snare/idiot/README.md

 Launch `Idiot.app`.

+Alternatively, you can run Idiot from the command line.
+The only caveat is that you will get a Python icon in the dock.

+    $ python setup.py install
+    $ idiot

 ### Status Menu

 Idiot adds an icon to the OS X status bar.
 Hopefully this will be a happy face telling you everything is OK.
 If something goes wrong, the icon changes.
 The menu underneath the icon reflects the status of the most recent run of checks: